Residence of a settlement

 Residence of trustees

-For the year 2007-08 onwards the tests for determining the residence of a settlement for income tax and Capital Gains Tax purposes is the same.
+For the year 2007-08 onwards the tests for determining the residence of a settlement for Income Tax and Capital Gains Tax purposes are the same.
+These are:

 For detailed guidance on the residence of trustees see TSEM10000+.